mcds-cmu/11637/_includes/syllabus/policies.md

 Students must actively protect their work from duplication and improper use by their peers.
 Suppose a student's work is copied by another individual.
 In that case, the original author is also deemed responsible and in severe breach of course policies.
 This applies regardless of whether the author permitted the work to be copied or was simply careless in preventing such an act.
 When overlapping work is submitted by different students, both parties will face the consequences.

 In the interest of supporting future students, please refrain from publicly posting your solutions, both during the course and after its completion.
 By taking these precautions, students contribute to maintaining a fair and inclusive learning environment for everyone.

+## Perpetual Compliance
+The rules outlined remain applicable even after the completion of the course.
+Students are prohibited from sharing any code they have written for this course with future students.
+This includes storing your code in unsecured repositories or posting it on any web pages.
+Offering guidance or coaching to future students is also forbidden.
+Violations by students who have completed the course will still lead to AIV reports and could result in retroactive changes to their grades.